J-Kratika/HotelWebsite/README.md

 # HotelWebsite
-Hotel Website designed with HTML and CSS
+Hotel Website designed with HTML and CSS.
+To Open the project please download and open **home.html** file with Google Chrome.